2022-23 NBA MVP Race: Jayson Tatum Takes The First Place, Anthony Davis Is Finally In The Top 5

 Two-time reigning MVP Nikola Jokic is balling at a very high level yet again, putting up monster stats as he carries Denver to top-5 playoff seeding.
 To many fans and pundits following the Nuggets closely, Jokic is always a legitimate candidate for the MVP award night after night.
 Even if his scoring is down from 27.1 PPG to 23.2 PPG, Nikola continues to be incredibly dominant as a passer and rebounder.

-The big man has been missing the help he needs from Jamal Murray and Michael Porter Jr and he has done his best to keep Denver in contention.
-The stars are back and ready to help Nikla out, so Denver is a legitimate title contender when everyone gets a feel for each other again.
-So far, Jokic is easily a top-3 MVP award candidate even if his team record is not particularly impressive.
+The big man has been missing the help he needs from Jamal Murray and Michael Porter Jr, and he has done his best to keep Denver in contention.
+The stars are back and ready to help Nikola out, so Denver is a legitimate title contender when everyone gets a feel for each other again.
+So far, Jokic is easily a top-3 MVP award candidate, even if his team record is not particularly impressive.

 2. Giannis Antetokounmpo